 First of all, make sure to install and connect to Exchange Online PowerShell to block and limit meeting room bookings using PowerShell.

 Limiting specific users to book a meeting room allows them to reserve the room while blocking others from doing so, ensuring exclusive access for authorized individuals.
+The room mailbox usage report facilitates rapid identification and restriction of users’ access to Microsoft 365 meeting rooms.
 You can make use of the below cmdlet to only allow a specific user to book Microsoft 365 meeting rooms.

 Set-CalendarProcessing -Identity <RoomNameOrUPN> -BookInPolicy <UserUPN> -AllBookInPolicy $False -AllRequestInPolicy $False